pujols/OSU_CSE_3521_5521_2020AU/HW_2_Porgramming_Set/HW_2_Programming/Readme.md

 * If you are not familiar with Numpy, we recommend that you read this [tutorial] (https://cs231n.github.io/python-numpy-tutorial/) or some other tutorials online, and then play with some code to get familiar with it.

 * We have provided some useful Numpy operations that you may want to use in `numpy_example.py`.
 You may want to comment out all the lines first, and execute them one by one or in a group to see the results and the differences.
-You can run the command `python 3 numpy_example.py`.
+You can run the command `python3 numpy_example.py`.

 * We also provide another python script `feature_normalization.py`, which will guide you through L2 normalization, covariance matrices, z-score, and whitening.
 You may find some code here helpful for your implementation.
-You can run the command `python 3 feature_normalization.py`.
+You can run the command `python3 feature_normalization.py`.

 * In `DR.py` and `LR.py`, we also provide some more instructions and hints for what functions or operations you may want to use.